 It can take time to establish credit, and if your credit falls into poor standing, it may become more challenging to borrow money from lenders.
 That's why it's so important to take steps to protect your credit.

-With a bit of planning and vigilance, anyone can take measures to protect their credit.
-Here are some of the best ways to help you stay in good standing:
+With a bit of planning and vigilance, anyone can take measures towards protecting their credit.
+Here are some ways to help you stay in good standing:

 Review credit reports